hyosung11/Launch-School/Courses/journal.md

 11:07 I've seen some of these Codewars problems before but that doesn't mean I can solve them.
 Ugh.

 19:52 Applied for Sales Engineer position at Greenshades and worked on Codewars problems.
 Go up to put the kids to bed now.

+22:39 I still don't fully understand what is happening in my code.
+Ugh.
+I'm going to watch the end of Georgia vs Alabama and go to bed.